 Plus, if you opt for the Business Advantage Relationship account instead of the Advantage Fundamentals, you’ll have higher transaction and deposit thresholds, as well as free incoming wires, no fees for stop payments, and the ability to add a Bank of America business savings account without an additional monthly fee.

-All of this being said, the Bank of America business checking account options are wholly different than the Radius business checking account—however, if you’re looking for an alternative from a brick-and-mortar bank, you’ll find that BoA is certainly a top option.
+All of this being said, the Bank of America business checking account options are wholly different than the LendingClub business checking account—however, if you’re looking for an alternative from a brick-and-mortar bank, you’ll find that BoA is certainly a top option.

 On the other hand, if you think you’d benefit from a nearly free business checking account, or an account from a brick-and-mortar bank, or something different altogether, there are a variety of alternatives you can explore—from NBKC to Bank of America and beyond.